-These studies all say the same or similar things:
+These studies all say similar things:

 Brain fog?
 That could be because you have a bacterial overgrowth.
 That bacteria is producing lactic acid which is creating inflammation and potentially causing disease, in addition to making it harder to think clearly.

 Your gut is packed with neural tissue.
 It's how your stomach and your brain communicate to tell your stomach to secrete its acids to help you digest your food; or how hormones like leptin and ghrelin are sent between your brain and other tissues to regulate your appetite.